 What’s included in my delegate pass?

-A Delegate Pass includes access to all sessions, refreshment breaks, networking lunches, networking drinks reception, and access to provided speaker presentations.
+A Delegate Pass includes access to all sessions, refreshment breaks, networking lunches, and access to provided speaker presentations.

 Is there a group booking discount?